Chaná mythology: Other creatures

 Tijuí taé or demon is an evil spirit who could not be seen in plain sight, but it could get into persons' minds to talk to them and convince them to commit evil deeds.

-Nem or spirits of deceaded persons could ascend to the sky or remain in Earth to take care of living people or to torment them.
+Nem or spirits of deceased persons could ascend to the sky or remain on Earth to take care of living people or to torment them.
 They would appear during the nights and could send messages from god to the living people's dreams.